Mark Zuckerberg’s Political Zag

 My pet theory is Zuckerberg is not realigning on politics — either personally or as CEO of Meta — out of principle; I am not even sure he is changing at all.
 He has always been sympathetic to more conservative voices.
 Even so, it is important for him to show he is moving toward overt libertarianism.
 In the United States, politicians of both major parties have been investigating Meta for antitrust concerns.
 Whether the effort by Democrats is in earnest is a good question.
 But the Republican efforts have long been dominated by a persecution complex where they believe U.S. conservative voices are being censored — something which has been repeatedly shown to be untrue or, at least, lacking context.
 If Zuckerberg can convince Republican lawmakers he is listening to their concerns, maybe he can alleviate the bad faith antitrust concerns emanating from the party.

 I would not be surprised if Zuckerberg’s statements encourage Republican critics to relent.
 Unfortunately, as in 2016, that is likely to taint any other justifiable qualms with Meta as politically motivated.
-Recall how even longstanding complaints about Facebook’s practices, privacy-hostile business, and moderation turned into a partisan.
+Recall how even longstanding complaints about Facebook’s practices, privacy-hostile business, and moderation turned into a partisan argument.
 The giants of Silicon Valley have every reason to expect ongoing scrutiny.
 After Meta’s difficult 2022, it is now worth more than ever before — the larger and more influential it becomes, the more skepticism it should expect.

 Hannah Murphy, Financial Times: